ZotovaElena/whatsapp_chats/README.md

 # whatsapp_chats
-Extract some statistics from Whatsapp chats and predict the author of a message.
+With this scripts you can
+- extract some numbers from a Whatsapp chat, for example when you text more often;
-Plot chat frequencies
+- plot chat frequencies
-Predict the author of the message with machine learning models
+- predict the author of the message with machine learning models